 Given the seismic shift in society as a result of the Covid-19 pandemic, there is a window of opportunity for the church to embrace digital technology as a key missiological tool.
 There is a praxic-conversation that needs to be had.
 And now is the time.
 In order to facilitate that, it is to the Reformation that we must return; not to the antiquated arguments concerning the influence of ancient philosophers on the development of ideas; not to the polemical debates concerning the extent of magisterial power in relation to the church; not to the arrogant and shameful denunciations of those who refused to agree and/or submit, but to the passionate, envisioned, thrilling task of emergence that the Reformers were undertaking.

 As we shall see, there are so many similarities between the epoch of the early Reformation and the one in which we are currently living.
 The questions in both eras are heavily reminiscent of each other.
-Whilst the answers may (or may not) be different, the process of emergence is the same.
+Whilst the answers may (or may not) be different, the process of emergence is remarkably similar.

 Developing a context